The Witcher season 2 release date on Netflix, cast, trailer and latest news

 Here’s everything we know about The Witcher season 2 including its release date, cast, plot, and more.

-- Netflix co-CEO Ted Sarandos told investors that The Witcher season 2 will premiere in Q4 2021.
+- Netflix co-CEO Ted Sarandos told investors that The Witcher season 2 release date will be sometime in Q4 2021.

 - In a behind-the-scenes teaser video, showrunner Lauren Schmidt Hissrich revealed season 2 will adapt the book Blood of Elves